Using your GPU with CuPy

 Convolution on the GPU Using CuPy

-This is part of a lesson on GPU programming, so let us use the GPU.
-Although there is a physical connection - i.e. a cable - between the CPU and the GPU, they do not share the same memory space.
-This image depicts the different components of CPU and GPU and how they are connected:
+This is a lesson on GPU programming, so let’s use the GPU.
+In spite of being physically connected – typically with special interconnects – the CPU and the GPU do not share the same memory space.
+This picture depicts the different components of CPU and GPU and how they are connected:

-CPU and GPU are two separate entities, each with its own memory
+CPU and GPU are separate entities with an own memory

-CPU and GPU are two separate entities, each with its own memory
+CPU and GPU are separate entities with an own memory.

 PYTHON